lucchettan/StoryFeatureTest/InstaStoryFeatureTest/README.md

 ### MVVM Pattern
 - **Model-View-ViewModel (MVVM)**: This pattern is used to separate the UI from the business logic.
 The `ViewModel` handles data fetching and business logic, while the `View` is responsible for displaying the UI.

+#### Main Components
+- **ContentView & ContentViewModel**:
+  - `ContentView`: The main entry point of the app, displaying the user stories.
+It uses a horizontal scroll view to show story avatars and manages navigation to the `StoriesExplorer`.
+The story row supports infinite scrolling, generating new content as the user scrolls to the last item.
+  - `ContentViewModel`: Manages the fetching and ordering of user stories as well as the avatarURL's, handles loading states, and manages the selection of stories for viewing.

+- **StoriesExplorer & StoriesExplorerViewModel**:
+  - `StoriesExplorer`: A full-screen view for exploring individual story items.
+It provides navigation through story items and displays progress indicators.
+Users can tap on the left or right side of the screen to navigate to the previous or next story item, respectively.
+Swiping left or right allows users to navigate between different stories, while swiping down dismisses the explorer.
+  - `StoriesExplorerViewModel`: Manages the current story and item indices, handles user interactions like navigating and marking items as seen, and (supposedly, but not effectively yet) ensures data persistence.

 ### Clean Architecture
 - **Separation of Concerns**: The architecture separates the app into layers, each with a distinct responsibility.
 This makes the app more maintainable and testable.